cbg-ethz/PrimerID/README.md

 9.  **R**; latest release (http://www.r-project.org)

     R is used to produce most plots.
-In addition, you will require the following R packages too:
+In addition, you will require the following R packages:
     - plotrix
     - RColorBrewer
     - sfsmisc